Computer cooling: Data center cooling

 Because data centers typically contain large numbers of computers and other power-dissipating devices, they risk equipment overheating; extensive HVAC systems are used to prevent this.
-Often a raised floor is used so the area under the floor may be used as a large plenum for cooled air and power cabling.
+Often a raised floor is used so the area under the floor may be used as a large plenum for cooled air from a CRAC (Computer Room Air Conditioner) or a CRAH (Computer Room Air Handler) and power cabling.
+A plenum made with a false ceiling can also be present.
+Hot Aisle containment or cold aisle containment are also used in datacenters to improve cooling efficiency.
+Alternatively slab floors can be used which are similar to conventional floors, and overhead ducts can be used for cooling.

 Direct Contact Liquid Cooling has emerged more efficient than air cooling options, resulting in smaller footprint, lower capital requirements and lower operational costs than air cooling.
 It uses warm liquid instead of air to move heat away from the hottest components.
 Energy efficiency gains from liquid cooling is also driving its adoption.
+Single and dual/two phase immersion/open tub cooling and single and dual phase direct-to-chip cooling as well as immersion cooling confined to individual server blades have also been proposed for use in data centers.
+In-row cooling, rack cooling, rear door heat exchangers, racktop cooling which places heat exchangers above the rack, overhead cooling above aisles or fan walls/thermal walls in a data center can also be used.
+Direct Liquid Cooling (DLC) with cold plates for cooling chips in servers can be used due to the higher heat removal capacities of these systems.
+These systems can either cool some or all components on a server, using rubber or copper tubing respectively.
+Rear door heat exchangers were traditionally used for cooling high heat densities in data centers, but these did not see widespread adoption.
+They can be cooled with refrigerant or chilled water.
+Those cooled with chilled water can either be active, which have fans, or passive, which have no fans.
+Liquid-to-air heat exchangers (radiators) can be used to cool servers cooled with direct-to-chip liquid cooling, in order to avoid installation of facility water piping.
+These heat exchangers can be installed separately from racks, or as a rear door on a rack.

 Laptops

 Laptops present a difficult mechanical airflow design, power dissipation, and cooling challenge.
 Constraints specific to laptops include: the device as a whole has to be as light as possible; the form factor has to be built around the standard keyboard layout; users are very close, so noise must be kept to a minimum, and the case exterior temperature must be kept low enough to be used on a lap.
 Cooling generally uses forced air cooling but heat pipes and the use of the metal chassis or case as a passive heatsink are also common.
-Solutions to reduce heat include using lower power-consumption ARM or Intel Atom processors.
+Solutions to reduce heat include using lower power consumption ARM or Intel Atom processors.